 The Z80 core then was used together with John Kichury's front panel library, to build exact emulations of the Altair 8800 and IMSA 8080 computer systems, that can be fully operated via the front panel similar to the original machines.
 The IMSAI 3D computer model build by John is really stunning, see the screenshots.

-In 2014 an Intel 8080 emulation was added, so that this machines can run original vintage 8080 software, like the MITS BASIC interpreter written by Bill Gates, Paul Allen and Monte Davidoff.
+In 2014 an Intel 8080 emulation was added, so that these machines can run original vintage 8080 software, like the MITS BASIC interpreter written by Bill Gates, Paul Allen and Monte Davidoff.

 The Z80, 8080 and I/O emulations are written in ANSI C, the front panel emulation in C++, for POSIX compatible Open Systems.
 Systems on which the sources are known to compile without any changes are: